Recovery Compensation after the Death of a Loved One

 The surviving family members can also bring a lawsuit for their losses, including the loss of the support the decedent would have provided, any loss of companionship or consortium resulting from the death, and any funeral or burial expenses.
 Some jurisdictions also allow punitive damages in cases where the defendant’s behavior was considered to be “gross” or “wanton” negligence.

 Contact the Attorneys at Mallon & Tranger

 We offer a free initial consultation to anyone who has lost a loved one because of the careless or negligent acts of another person.
 To set up a meeting, contact us online or call us at 732-702-0333 for an appointment.
-We have offices in Freehold, Toms River and Point Pleasant.
+We have offices in Freehold and Point Pleasant.